GuruShiva/painting_classify/README.md

 ## Getting Started

 You can clone the repo to retrain and test the model.
 However please not that there arent any 'train' data in this repo.
-It has been removed to avoid uploading it to git.
+It has been removed to avoid uploading all the images to git.

 There are a couple 'test' data for testing purposes.